Can a Landlord Deny an Emotional Support Animal?

 ESA Posing a Direct Threat to Others

-What to do If an ESA Request is Rejected
+What to Do If an ESA Request is Rejected

 Key Takeaways